Phyard/Phyard-Builder/readme.txt

 -----------

 Run "ant release-editor" to create a release editor file in ##release folder.
-Run "ant debug-editor" to create a release editor file in #output-editor folder.
+Run "ant debug-editor" to create a debug editor file in #output-editor folder.